kishoredr/mysql-backup-ec2-s3/README.md

 ------------- Minute (0 - 59)
 ```

-#### Example: Run backup cron job script
+#### Example: Running a backup cron job script
-**If you wished to have a script named /home/backup.sh run every day at 3am, your crontab entry would look like as follows.
+**If you wish to have a script named /home/backup.sh run every day at 3am, your crontab entry would look like this.
 First, install your cronjob by running the following command:**

 Append the following entry:
 ```